aosabook/500lines/dagoba/chapter.md

 Well, if someone deletes an edge we've visited while we're in the middle of a query, that would change the size of our edge list, and we'd then skip an edge because our counter is off.
 To solve this we could lock all of the vertices involved our query, but then we'd either lose our capacity to regularly update the graph or the ability to have long-lived query objects responding to requests for more results on-demand.
 Even though we're in a single-threaded event loop, our queries can span multiple asynchronous re-entries, which means concurrency concerns like this are a very real problem.

 So we'll pay the performance price to copy the edge list.
 There's still a problem, though, in that long-lived queries may not see a completely consistent chronology.
 We will traverse every edge a vertex had at the time we first visit it, but we may visit vertices at different clock times during our query.
-Suppose we save a query like `var q = g.v('Thor').children().children().take(2)` and then call `q.run()` to gather two of Thor's grandchildren.
+Suppose we save a query like `var q = g.v('Odin').children().children().take(2)` and then call `q.run()` to gather two of Odin's grandchildren.
 Some time later we need to pull another two grandchildren, so we call `q.run()` again.
-If Thor has had a new grandchild in the intervening time, we may or may not see it, depending on whether the parent vertex was visited the first time we ran the query.
+If Odin has had a new grandchild in the intervening time, we may or may not see it, depending on whether the parent vertex was visited the first time we ran the query.

 One way to fix this non-determinism is to change the update handlers to add versioning to the data.
 We'll then change the driver loop to pass the graph's current version in to the query, so we're always seeing a consistent view of the world as it existed when the query was first initialized.
 Adding versioning to our database also opens the door to true transactions, and automated rollback/retries in an STM-like fashion.